MdShafiurRahman0/build-a-chatbot-with-amazon-lex-part-1-/README.md

 Copy the text below, which represent the user inputs (called utterances) that will trigger this intent, and paste it into the text window:
-Hi
+Hi.

-Hello
+Hello.

-I need help
+I need help.

 Can you help me?